openjusticebe/ETAAMB/README.md

 These scripts are mostly written in **Perl** by the agent.

 - moniteur_import/recupId.pl : get the document identifiers
-- getRaw.pl : get the raw content of the documents
+- getRaws.pl : get the raw content of the documents
-- parseRaws.pl
+- parseRaws.pl : parse and store documents in the database
 - precalc
 - manager.php del_unused
 - manager.php set_anon